Leaving Your Garden Behind – Taking a Guilt-free Vacation

 Natural Botanical Aromatherapy

 The power of fragrant flowers extends far beyond the ability to attract pollinating insects, moths or butterflies.
 Floral scents like roses are one of the most popular smells for humans too.
-Just look to the perfume industry and notice the effort that is put into trying to reproduce the authentic fragrance of garden [...]
+Just look to the perfume industry and notice the effort that is [...]

 The Texas Garden Almanac

 The Texas Garden Almanac is a giant monthly calendar (in book form) full of helpful tips about what to do in the garden based on the unique Texas environment.
-Very easy to use, the Texas Garden Almanac is set up so that all you have to do is open the book to the appropriate month and [...]
+Very easy to use, the Texas Garden Almanac is set up so that all you have to do is open the [...]

 An Early Invasion of Late Blight on Tomatoes